Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-The distribution of the curvature values are consistent with prior expectations from our earlier study~\cite{Pandey:2024goi} and also studies performed in Hamiltonian systems in spin models, for e.g., in the original work of Thouless~\cite{JTEdwards_1972}.
-Eigenvalues that are delocalized acquire larger curvature upon applying a twist whereas eigenvalues at the infrared edge of the spectrum have a tiny deviation upon twisting.
-We would like to remind the readers that majority of the intermediate eigenstates are delocalized but not ergodic, their inverse participation ratios do not scale with the spatial volume hence these should mildly depend on the twist at the boundaries of the lattice box, and if at all, will acquire a small curvature.
-There can be however rare large fluctuations in the curvature distribution due to localized modes which might be situated close to the boundary of the lattice box.
-Our lattice data for the curvature distribution of the intermediate eigenmodes, shown in the right panel of Fig.~\ref{fig:curvatureDistr}, are consistent with these expectations.
-On the other hand, delocalized bulk eigenstates whose inverse participation ratios exhibit volume scaling as $\sim L^{-2.8}$~\cite{Pandey:2024goi} should be most sensitive to the applied twist.
-In order to quantify how close these bulk eigenstates are to GUE predictions, we compare their curvature distribution with those of the eigenvalues of random matrices belonging to GUE~\cite{PhysRevLett.73.798}, given as $P(K)=\frac{2}{\pi}\frac{1}{\left(K^2+1\right)^2}$.
-As evident from Fig.~\ref{fig:curvatureDistr} there is a fairly good agreement of the $P(K)$ for bulk eigenmodes with the prediction from a GUE, at different temperatures.
+Bulk eigenstates, which are delocalized over the entire volume, should acquire larger curvature upon applying a twist compared to \emph{intermediate} eigenstates whose inverse participation ratios do not scale inversely with volume.
+There can, however, be rare large fluctuations in the curvature distribution due to localized eigenstates that might be situated close to the boundaries of the lattice box.
+Our lattice data for the curvature distribution of the \emph{intermediate} eigenmodes, shown in the right panel of Fig.~\ref{fig:curvatureDistr}, are consistent with these expectations.
+We have also compared the curvature distribution of bulk eigenmodes with the expectation from a GUE~\cite{vonOppen:1994zz}, given as $P(K)=\frac{2}{\pi}\frac{1}{\left(K^2+1\right)^2}$.
+As evident from Fig.~\ref{fig:curvatureDistr}, there is a fairly good agreement between $P(K)$ for bulk eigenmodes and the prediction from a GUE, for all temperatures we have studied.